BorgwardtLab/networkGWAS/README.md

 The toy dataset is comprised of:
 - genotype file in Plink .bed/.bim/.fam format ("data/genotype.bed", "data/genotype.bim", "data/genotype.fam")
 - simulated phenotype in Plink .pheno format ("data/y_50.pheno")
-- the numpy array of the causal genes set as causal in the simulation of the phenotype ("data/genes_50.pkl")
 - the adjacency matrix of the biological network, i.e., the protein-protein interaction (PPI) network in Pickle format ("data/PPI_adj.pkl").
 In particular, the adjacency matrix is saved as a pandas dataframe, where the index and columns are the names of the genes, which represents the nodes of the PPI network.
 - the dictionary presenting the nodes (gene) as keys with as values a numpy boolean vector that presents True where the SNPs (ordered according to the .bim file) are mapped onto that particular gene ("data/gene_snps_index.pkl")